 Prize | Eligibility: Arts, Philosophy

-The Preston Warren Prize In Philosophy is awarded annually to the returning student whom the Department judges to be the most outstanding student on the basis of academic performance in philosophy.
-The prize cannot be held for more than one year.
+The Preston Warren Prize in Philosophy is awarded annually to the returning student whom the Department judges to be the most outstanding student on the basis of academic performance in philosophy.
+If the Department so judges, it may decline to award the Prize in a given year.
 Dr. Warren graduated from Acadia in 1925 with a B.A.
 (Th.) and later went on to be a Professor at Bucknell University.
-The prize is provided for through gifts from Family members in Dr. Warren's memory.
+The Prize is provided for through gifts from Family members in Dr. Warren’s memory.